 -

-Step 3 of 3: Activate your pass: When you know for sure when you want to start using your pass, follow the in-app instructions to activate it, entering your passport number and desired start date.
+When you know for sure when you want to start using your pass, follow the in-app instructions to activate it, entering your passport number and desired start date.
 With a flexi-type pass, you choose the date of your first unlimited travel day and the overall validity period (the overall 1 or 2 month period) starts ticking from that date.

 -

-You can add as many journeys to your Trip as you like, journeys added to a Trip are not connected to your pass and there is no obligation to actually take them.
-As I said, a Trip is just your personal library of trains you might be interested in, and you can edit the list at any time.
+You can add as many journeys to your trip as you like, journeys added to a trip are not connected to your pass and there is no obligation to actually take them.
+As I said, a trip is just your personal library of trains you might be interested in, and you can edit the list at any time.

 -